The Author: Oliver Furnival

-Family reasons dictated that I have now returned to Japan in the role of IB Curriculum Manager at Tamagawa Academy.
+Family reasons dictated that I have now returned to Japan in the role of Director of Teaching and Learning in the International Baccalaureate Division at Tamagawa Academy.

 The documents I have created and initiatives I have put into place would not have been possible without the students I have taught, and the colleagues I have worked with throughout my career, who I would like to acknowledge.

 I would like to recognise the students whose progress I have been proud to witness, in both their academic achievements and personal growth into young adults and who are a credit to their families and their local, national and international communities.
 The students I have taught and tutored across a wide range of backgrounds and abilities have made me laugh, cry and burst with pride, and have inspired me to continue to learn, with the aim of providing them with the education that they deserve.
 I would like to pay a special mention to the forms I have had the honour of tutoring.
 Firstly, to “L”, my first form at The Chafford School, who I had the pleasure of being a tutor to from their first day at secondary school until their last.
 To Moore, my first vertical tutor group and to Ikoma my first IB tutor group in Japan.
 My experiences of tutoring these groups have formed the backbone of my booklet and video on being a form tutor as seen on this website, and have continued to remind me why I am in this profession.